 Always read the terms and conditions before applying.
 Some cards come with an annual fee, although it may be waived for the first year.
 This fee can be worth it if the card offers rewards that you take advantage of, but many people pay a fee for a fancy card while not taking full advantage of the rewards.

 Be aware of the rewards you can get with each card and whether they will make the annual fee worth it.
-If you are opening a 0% interest credit card with plans to initiate a balance transfer, be sure you know how the transfer fees – typically 3-5% - will affect your account balance.
+If you are opening an introductory low interest rate with plans to initiate a balance transfer, be sure you know how the transfer fees – typically 3-5% – will affect your account balance.
 Also, make sure you know how much you will owe if you are late with a payment.

 The credit card perks